 4. Competitive Analysis

-A good business plan will present a clear comparison of your business to your direct and indirect competitors.
-You’ll need to show that you know their strengths and weaknesses and you know how your business will stack up.
-If there are any issues that could prevent you from jumping into the market, like high upfront costs, it’s best to say so.
-This information will go in your market analysis section.
+A good business plan will present a clear comparison of your business vs your direct and indirect competitors.
+This is where you prove your knowledge of the industry by breaking down their strengths and weaknesses.
+Your end goal is show how your business will stack up.
+And if there are any issues that could prevent you from jumping into the market, like high upfront costs, this is where you will need to be forthcoming.
+Your competitive analysis will go in your market analysis section.

 Related Article: 15 Ways Startups Can Raise Capital